onecontext/python_sdk/README.md

     export ONECONTEXT_API_KEY="YOUR_API_KEY"

-You can get the api key for free at  [OneContext](https://www.onecontext.ai)
+You can get an api key by joining our closed beta.
+Email Ross at ross@onecontext.ai to get on the list.

 ### Usage